 There is one major difference between a time-in vs a time-out, though: The presence and guidance of the caregiver.

-Children who are acting out are responding to a stress they cannot identify and/or communicate.
+Children who are acting out are responding to stress they cannot identify and/or communicate.
 Withdrawing our presence and comfort only increases their stress levels.

 Having a caregiver present to co-regulate with the child, give language to their feelings, comfort, and guidance on alternative methods of expressing themselves is what makes time-ins a better “long game” for parents.